-Cause of death due to extreme prematurity was listed for 35 of the cases (48%) in 2016 - 2018 (Figure 9), higher than the previous reporting period of 2015-2017 (43%).
+Cause of death due to extreme prematurity was listed for 36 of the cases (51%) in 2017 - 2019 (Figure 10), similar to the previous reporting period of 2015-2017 (49%).
 Extreme prematurity is further broken down into three sub-categories: 1) intent to treat - those that died in neonatal ICU; 2) extreme premature infants categorized as live births but with perinatal complications leading to early demise (includes infants born with extreme prematurity and no intent to treat, infants assessed to be extremely high risk for poor outcome resulting in early withdrawal of care or where treatment was deemed to be futile); and 3) those that were mid-term terminations (MTT) for congenital reasons or twin-to-twin transfusions (TTT).
-The majority of deaths that were classified as being due to extreme prematurity (89%) fell into the second category (no intent to treat); while 1 cases had some level of intervention initiated.
+The majority of deaths that were classified as being due to extreme prematurity (69%) fell into the second category (no intent to treat).
+Please note, data on intention to treat was incomplete for 2019 cases.